-Thesis Option: the final oral examination will be conducted by the candidate's committee.
+Thesis Option: in addition to the thesis itself, a final oral examination will be conducted by the candidate's committee.
 This examination will cover the content of the thesis as well as the fundamental concepts of the discipline as stated in the program's objectives.